fluxcd/community/community-roles.md

 ### Community Member

-Community Members are anyone who interacts with the project.
+Community Members are any user who interacts with the project.

-This could be through Slack, Using the project itself, GitHub discussions, etc.
+This could be through Slack, using the project itself, GitHub discussions, etc.

 **Responsibilities:**